ACK alert management

 CMS_ESCALATIONS_CRITICAL_Times

-The number of consecutive times the threshold must be exceeded to trigger an alert.
-If you do not configure this parameter, the system uses the default value.
+The number of consecutive times the condition must be met before CloudMonitor triggers an alert.
+If this parameter is omitted, the default value is used.

 3